-2. Welfare degrades individuals by making them dependent on handout from the state.
+2. Government welfare degrades individuals by making them dependent on handouts from the state.
 It therefore demeans people, who ideally would like to care for themselves and control their own fates.
 This leads directly to crime because people who are simple, honest and hardworking resent the handouts.
 More important, hose that receive welfare, like spoiled children, develop an “entitlement mentality”.
 If they do not receive what they believe they are due or are owed, they will steal, lie and do all sorts of other nasty things to get their money or products “fix”.

 3. The welfare state proposes that problems such as crime are not our responsibility.
 Instead they are the responsibility of the police or some social welfare agency.
 Can this do anything but diminish the sense of personal responsibility for crime and other social problems?

-4. The welfare state also encourages crime through its arbitrary and often secretive ways of redistributing income, goods and more.
+4. The welfare state also encourages crime through its arbitrary, authoritarian and often secretive ways of redistributing income, goods and more.
 Not only does the welfare and warfare state redistribute money and goods, but it does so arbitrarily.
 That is, it does not follow any logical rules.
 Rather, whomever has the lobbying power to pass legislation in their favor wins.
 This highly arbitrary method of doing business discourages and angers the people who do not receive the largess of the government and can lead to stealing.
 Once again, it is perceived that the government favors certain groups arbitrarily.

 5. The welfare state always bankrupts the nation.
 This makes us all poorer.
 This alone causes crime in some cases.
 Also, it encourages crime when people believe that others have received all the money or goods.